FDIL501st/two_player_wordle/README.md

 **MONGO_CONTAINER_NAME** also doesn't matter as it simply affects the container name of the docker container that is run.

 **GRAPHQL_PORT** is the port number that the graphql server will run on.
 You should choose a port that isn't already in use.

+## Running without docker compose

+This is not recommended as it is much more difficult to get the app setup and working due to environment variables needing to be passed along.